bserdar/watermelon/readme.md

 ```

-## Writing modules

-A module is an executable program that communicates with the
-Watermelon server using gRPC.
-Currently Watermelon has a Go client
-runtime, but other runtimes can be written for any language that
-supports gRPC.
 Watermelon server executes the module with a host:port
 argument that the module uses to connect to the server.

 The following show how this is done in Go: